 Pangarchulla Trek – Alternate Itinerary

-This is an alternate route to Pangarchulla trek which starts from Dhak and the summit is on the second day.
+Pangarchulla trek has an alternate route as well that could be accessed by the trekkers.
+This route is quite a tough one which makes it a little less accessible for all the trekkers.
 It is a much more treacherous version of the trek because the summit day is on the second day itself and you gain significant altitude on every day.
-The altitude gain on the first day is 2000 feet and on the second day is 5000 feet.
+The altitude gain on the first day is 2000 feet and on the second day is 5000 feet which is quite crazy for just the start.
 Generally, it is not advised to have an altitude gain of more than 2000 feet per day to avoid the risk of getting AMS.

 Pangarchulla trek Itinerary-Start your trek from Dhak finish it in Auli.